LSSTDESC/qp/docs/developer_docs/contribution.md

 It is recommended to use type hints for the arguments and outputs of functions to improve the ability to develop and understand code.
 For some tips on how to get started see this [cheat sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html)

-### Naming
+### Naming and placement

-- name_pdf for parameterizations

-### Placement

-- parameterizations go in the parameterizations folder
-- analytic parameterizations go in a separate folder
-- if you have one that needs supporting functions, create a folder and place the class file and the supporting files in that folder
+- Parameterization classes get their own file in the `parameterizations/` folder.
+The file should be called `[name].py`, where `name` is the name of the parameterization.
+  - If they require supporting functions, then they should get a folder called `[name]`
-- conversion functions go in the conversion_funcs file
+  - Supporting files should go in this folder in addition to the class file
+  - The class itself should be called `[name]_gen`

 ## Tests

 When creating new test files, they should be in the same location within the `tests/` folder as the file that is being tested.
 The test file should have the name `test_[filename].py`, where `filename` is the name of the file being tested.
-For example, a test for the `src/tables_io/conv/conv_table.py` module is called `test_conv_table.py` and located in the `tests/conv/` folder.
+For example, a test for the `qp/core/ensemble.py` module is called `test_ensemble.py` and located in the `tests/core/` folder.

+Test data should be stored in the `test_data/` folder.
+Any helper functions for tests that are not tests themselves should be placed in the `helpers/` folder.

 - what is expected in terms of code coverage, what tests need to be written, types of tests, etc
 - tests should exist purely in test folder